Brand New Album - 'Changes Coming'

 And remember, 'Driving Home Alone' and 'Shifting Sands' are still available on iTunes and Amplifier.

-Check back here regularily for updates on the recording process and news of release dates and gigs.
+Check back here regularily for updates on further gigs around the country.